trungnhan-va-nh-ng-ng-i-b-n/assignment2-GamePlay/README.md

 | Checkpoint size | ~5 MB |
 | Search | Negamax + alpha-beta + iterative deepening |
 | Time budget | 3.0 s/move |

 ---

-## 📄 Report

-Report sources were removed from this repository during the Assignment 3 cleanup.
-Keep a local copy if needed.

----